aboutcode-org/univers/README.rst

   different operators and slightly different semantics: for instance it uses "~>" as a pessimistic operator and supports exclusion with != and does not support "OR" between constraints (that it call requirements).
+  Gem are handled by Python port of the Rubygems requirements and version handling code from the `puppeteer tool <https://github.com/nexB/univers/blob/main/src/univers/debian.py.ABOUT>`_

 - debian: handled by the  `debian-inspector <https://github.com/nexB/univers/blob/main/src/univers/debian.py.ABOUT>`_ library.